sumanentc/spring-boot-cloud-native-buildpacks-example/README.md

 Docker needs to be installed

-To Build the Cloud native image for the Spring Boot application execute the following:
+To Build a Cloud native image for the Spring Boot application execute the following command :
 ```
 ./mvnw spring-boot:build-image
 ```